Head of Research Area 1, Director of MPI for Biology of Ageing

-Our successes: Prof. Langer’s team succeeded recently to identify key roles of mitochondrial proteases for the regulation of the dynamic behavior of mitochondria under stress and for the control of the phospholipid composition of mitochondrial membranes.
+Our successes: Prof. Langer’s team succeeded recently in identifying key roles of mitochondrial proteases for the regulation of the dynamic behaviour of mitochondria under stress and for the control of the phospholipid composition of mitochondrial membranes.
 Mitochondria form dynamic networks that are maintained by balanced fusion and fission events.
 Stress conditions lead to the activation of the protease OMA1, which selectively cleaves and inactivates the dynamin-like GTPase OPA1 mediating mitochondrial fusion.
 Ongoing membrane fission triggers fragmentation of the mitochondrial network, which facilitates the autophagic removal of damaged mitochondria and cell death.
 The group of Prof. Langer could demonstrate that inhibition of this pathway prevents stress-induced cardiomyopathies and delays the onset of neurodegenerative disorders.
 In another research line, the work of Prof. Langer´s team identified a crucial role of mitochondrial proteases for the synthesis of cardiolipin, a mitochondria-specific phospholipid, which is essential for the function of mitochondria.
 Oxidation of cardiolipin is associated with the decline of mitochondrial activities during aging.
 The group of Prof. Langer could demonstrate that disease mutations leading to cardiomyopathies are caused by disturbances in the cardiolipin metabolism in mitochondria.

 Our goals: Prof. Langer’s team aims at a detailed molecular understanding as to how mitochondrial proteases contribute to the maintenance of mitochondrial functions in health and disease.
 This will enable the group to define the cellular mechanisms underlying the decline of mitochondrial activities during aging and the pathogenesis of aging-associated diseases that are linked to a dysfunction of mitochondria.
 Understanding how cells counteract mitochondrial dysfunction and damage accumulation also holds the promise to open up new therapeutic interventions delaying or preventing the onset of disease.

 Our methods/techniques: The group uses a broad spectrum of cell biological, biochemical, and genetic approaches to define the proteolytic control of mitochondrial function at a molecular level.
 Studies include state-of-the-art proteomic, lipidomic, and imaging approaches.
 The combination of mouse models with experiments in simple eukaryotic model organisms allows unraveling the molecular mechanisms of cellular processes and examining their physiological relevance in the pathological context of cardiomyopathies and neurodegenerative disorders.